 Is it safe to travel to Morocco right now?

 Yes.
 Apart from the travel advisory issued by the US government about Covid-19 and terror threats, Morocco is a safe country to travel to.

 Is Morocco safe for women?

 The answer is yes.
-As long as you wear decently and avoid lone escaped, especially at night, you are good to go.
+As long as you dress decently and avoid solo walks, especially at night, you are good to go.